joemoose/psiops/docs/index.md

 ## Before We Start

 Regarding the game’s narrative content and subject matter, define lines that shouldn't be crossed.
+Lines represent content that you have decided to exclude from the story and won’t feature during play.

 Pause or rewind the game if something uncomfortable happens during a session.
 Always make sure everyone's comfortable with the direction of the story.

+Be respectful, be kind, and have fun!

 ## Playing the Game